Hermetic Programming: Parameterizing Access to State

 Principle of Least Authority

-POLA also applies to meta-authority: authority to delegate or persist authority.
+The same principle applies to meta-authority: authority to delegate or persist authority.
 Even in a hermetic language, a function can communicate or remember a capability by grafting a live value into mutable state broad enough to hold live values.

-Example (Go) of authority delegation by grafting
+Example (Go): authority delegation by grafting

 1